Quinn-Fang/quinne/README.md

 				varMap["SWITCH_ON"] = false
 				event.SetExpr(varMap)

-				// by calling SetExpr with no arguments would filled variables automatically
+				// by calling SetExpr with emptyMap would filled variables automatically
                 // if already defined and can be accessed by scope rules

+				// varMap := make(map[string]interface{}, 8)
                 // event.SetExpr()

 			}